basil08/basil08.github.io/content/watchlog.md

 80. Birdman or the Unexpected Virtue of Ignorance | Alejandro Innaritu | 2014
 81. Everybody Wants Some!! | Richard Linklater | 2016
 82. As Good As It Gets | James L. Brooks | 1997
+83. Ashes and Diamonds | Andrzej Wajda | 1958
+84. The Hateful Eight | Quentin Tarantino | 2015

 # 2022